hdShang/arxiv-daily/docs/cs-CV/2025-11-24/papers/251119684v1-indego-a-dataset-of-industrial-scenarios-and-collaborative-work-for-.md

 ---
 layout: default
-title: IndEgo: A Dataset of Industrial Scenarios and Collaborative Work for Egocentric Assistants
+title: "IndEgo: A Dataset of Industrial Scenarios and Collaborative Work for Egocentric Assistants"
 ---

 # IndEgo: A Dataset of Industrial Scenarios and Collaborative Work for Egocentric Assistants